 If you are the parent, guardian, foster parent or custodian of any child between the ages of 1 year old and 18 years old who needs full-time care because of mental or physical disability, you can get a monthly payment from the government called a Care Dependency Grant.
 The child must need and have permanent home care.

 Sport and Recreation Services aims to promote, coordinate and implement sport development programmes and projects for the disability sport sector in the Western Cape.
 It does this by supporting initiatives that promote the integration of athletes with a disability into mainstream sport.
 In addition, there is also the promotion of structured mass participation in sport for the disabled.
 By doing this, Sport and Recreation Services ensures that there is assistance and monitoring of recognised structures for sport for the disabled.

-If you have a physical or mental disability that makes you unfit to work for longer than 6 months, you can apply for a South African Social Security Agency (SASSA) disability grant.
+If you’re permanently unable to work, or if you are temporarily unable to work for longer than 6 months due to a physical or mental disability, you are eligible to apply for a South African Social Security Agency (SASSA) disability grant.

 If you have a disability, you can apply for a disabled parking disc from the municipality.
 This disc allows you to park in allocated disability parking bays and exempts you from parking provisions in certain circumstances.To qualify for a disabled parking disc you need to have a letter from your doctor confirming that:

 (Guidelines, Manuals and Instructions) Department of Health (Western Cape Government)

 This publication provides information about employment of people with disabilities to employers and employees.

 Businesses and individuals can support people with intellectual and physical disabilities by supporting the services and products produced by the workshops to which they belong.

 (Public Information) (File type: pdf; size: 214.72 KB)